Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

-The fitter programs based on ZFITTER and TOPAZ0 were able to calculate cross sections and asymmetries for some class of simplified kinematic cut-offs (minimum mass of fermion pair, acollinearity, angular range of one of fermions) combining inclusive ISR electron structure function of ref.~\cite{Jadach:1992aa}, ${\cal O}(\alpha^1)$ QED analytical calculations, and the effective Born amplitudes of the EWPO scheme.
-As already noticed and strongly underlined in ref.~\cite{Bardin:1999gt}, the sticky point was that the above scenarios could be invalidated by the initial-final state interference (IFI) contributions for various reasons, For instance the convolution of the ISR SF involves integration over the effective mass $\sqrt{s'}$ after ISR and before final state radiation (FSR).
-If IFI is switched on, this variable looses its physical meaning.
-The way out was to introduce acollinearity cut, which was approximately limiting $s'$, accompanied with the cut-off on angle one of the final fermions, leaving angle of the other one uncontrolled.
+The fitter programs based on ZFITTER and TOPAZ0 were able to calculate cross-sections and asymmetries for some classes of simplified kinematic cut-offs (minimum mass of fermion pair, acollinearity, angular range of one of fermions), combining the inclusive initial-state radiation (ISR) electron structure function of Ref.~\cite{Jadach:1992aa}, ${\cal O}(\alpha^1)$ QED analytical calculations, and the effective Born amplitudes of the EWPO scheme.
+As already noticed and strongly emphasized in Ref.~\cite{Bardin:1999gt}, the sticking point was that these scenarios could be invalidated by the initial--final-state interference (IFI) contributions, for various reasons.
+For instance, the convolution of the ISR structure function involves integration over the effective mass $\sqrt{s'}$ after ISR and before final-state radiation (FSR).
+If IFI is switched on, this variable loses its physical meaning.
+The solution was to introduce an acollinearity cut, which approximately limited $s'$, accompanied with a cut-off of the angle of one of the final fermions, leaving the angle of the other one uncontrolled.

-In the (B)$\to$(C) transition in Fig.~\ref{fig:EWPO-LEP} an effective Born is used in the fitter programs instead of complete EW corrections.
-The differential distribution of the effective Born is obtained from spin amplitudes of the $e^-e^+\to f\bar{f}$ process, with the carefully defined (real) effective coupling constants of $\gamma$ and $Z$ bosons to electron and other fermion $f=e,\mu,\tau,u,d,s,c,b$.
-In fact, the differential distribution of the effective Born in eq.~(1.34) of ref.~\cite {ALEPH:2005ab} is in one-to-one correspondence with the spin amplitudes of of eq.~\ref{e-gzborn}, or Born version eqs.~(\ref{e-matrix4cahn5-1}-\ref{e-matrix4cahn5-2}) and (\ref{e-smat-matrix1}-\ref{e-smat-matrix4}), with adjustable parameters being $M_Z$, $\Gamma_Z$, $\alpha_{em}(M_Z)$ and $Z$ couplings for each fermion type $a_f$ and $v_f$.
+In the (B)$\to$(C) transition in Fig.~\ref{fig:EWPO-LEP}, an effective Born term is used in the fitter programs instead of complete EW corrections.
+The differential distribution of the effective Born term is obtained from spin amplitudes of the $\mathrm{e}^-\mathrm{e}^+\to \mathrm{f}\bar{\mathrm{f}}$ process, with the carefully defined (real) effective coupling constants of $\gamma$ and Z bosons to electrons and other fermions $\mathrm{f}=\mathrm{e},\mu,\tau,\mathrm{u},\mathrm{d},\mathrm{s},\mathrm{c},\mathrm{b}$.
+In fact, the differential distribution of the effective Born term in Eq.~(1.34) of Ref.~\cite {ALEPH:2005ab} is in one-to-one correspondence with the spin amplitudes of \Eref{e-gzborn}, or the Born version of Eqs.~\eqref{e-matrix4cahn5-1}--\eqref{e-matrix4cahn5-2} and \eqref{e-smat-matrix1}--\eqref{e-smat-matrix4}, with adjustable parameters being $M_\mathrm{Z}$, $\Gamma_\mathrm{Z}$, $\alpha_\mathrm{em}(M_\mathrm{Z})$ and Z couplings for each fermion type, $a_\mathrm{f}$ and $v_\mathrm{f}$.